Phone-GWP-group

 If you have business critical tools or equipment (or indeed something that if broken could risk lives) then adequate protection should be of paramount importance

-Even at a much less serious level, if your equipment arriving damaged halts production lines of a large manufacturer, the cost implications (and potential penalties you may face too) could be extremely significant.
+Even at a much lower level, if your equipment arriving damaged halts production lines at a large manufacturer, the cost implications (and potential penalties you may face) could be highly significant.

-As a result, it is important to take a holistic view of the impacts of items being damaged in transit before deciding whether you require high-performance protective foam inserts for your shipping cases and operations.
+As a result, it is essential to take a holistic view of the impacts of damaged items in transit before deciding whether you require high-performance protective foam inserts for your shipping cases and operations.

 Should you be using protective foam inserts?